 Other ingredients that are labeled as GRAS are questionable, including Aspartame and MSG.
 Despite the fact that numerous people have reported adverse symptoms to Aspartame and MSG, the FDA refuses to budge on its classification of GRAS for both additives.

 So, GRAS was created in an effort by the FDA to monitor food additives.
 The designation GRAS, according to the FDA, is supposed to mean the food additive is safe for the general public.
-But kids with ADD, ADHD, and Autism are definitely not the “general public.”
+But kids with ADD, ADHD, and Autism are not the “general public.”
 And studies are showing that many of these food additives have detrimental effects on these kids and other sensitive persons.

 Many of these additives contain suspicious ingredients or are created by suspicious means.
 For example, artificial colors.

 Most artificial colors contain Coal Tar.
 Coal Tar is a by-product of coal, and it has been shown to be a carcinogen.
 So, besides the fact that artificial colors have been shown to increase behavior problems and hyperactivity, there’s the risk of cancer.
 By the way, coal tar is also used in shampoo, soap, and as a treatment for lice (yikes)!